olgabrukman/tutorial-docs/KAFKA.md

 ## Overview

 https://kafka.apache.org/intro
+Kafka is essentially a commit log with a very simplistic data structure.
+It just so happens to be exceptionally fault-tolerant, horizontally scalable, and capable of handling huge throughput.
+This has made Kafka extremely popular for many large enterprise organisations, where applications range from pub-sub messaging to log aggregation.

 Kafka is generally used for two broad classes of applications:
 + Building real-time streaming data pipelines that reliably get data between systems or applications